-At 31 March 2021, the Company had £0.05 million (2020: £0.90 million) of cash, cash equivalents and short term deposits available to it.
-Subsequent to the year end the Company raised gross cash proceeds of £4.11 million from the issue of shares under a placing and open offer in April 2021 (see note 18 to the financial statements).
+At 31 March 2022, the Company had £0.87 million (2021: £0.05 million) of cash, cash equivalents and short-term deposits available to it.
 The Directors have considered their obligation in relation to the assessment of the going concern of the Company and have reviewed the current budget cash forecasts and assumptions as well as the main risk factors facing the Company.